Welcome to your go-to guide on Classic Dashboard Widgets!

 Topic Momentum

-Protip: Opening the full view of this widget will provide the date ranges of the compared 'current' and 'previous' period in the top lefthand corner
+*User Tip: Opening the full view of this widget will provide the date ranges of the compared 'current' and 'previous' period in the top left-hand corner

-You can customize the enrichments used to display the terms in this widget, these include Keyphrases and Concept.
+You can customize the enrichments used to display the terms in this widget.
+These include Key phrases and Concepts.

-So for instance, if the words 'mobile cake' never occur together in the past then even if they occur only once in an article the algorithm will classify that term as a keyphrase.
-For example, if Keyphrase Extractor were to analyze the content of the book, Alice in Wonderland, it would find terms like "caterpillar" and "hatter", as well as phrases such as "rabbit hole", "March Hare", "Cheshire Cat", and so on.
-Keyphrases are typically single nouns or noun phrases, or proper names of people, places or organizations.
+So, for instance, if the words 'mobile cake' never occurred together in the past, then even if they occur only once in an article, the algorithm will classify that term as a key phrase.
+For example, if Key phrase Extractor were to analyze the content of the book Alice in Wonderland, it would find terms like "caterpillar" and "hatter," as well as phrases such as "rabbit hole," "March Hare," "Cheshire Cat," and so on.
+Key phrases are typically single nouns, noun phrases, or proper names of people, places, or organizations.

 Enrichment: Concept